ibnuda/fpmortals/manuscript/complete.md

 ### `OneAnd`

-Recall that `Foldable` is the Scalaz equivalent of a collections API and `Foldable1` is for non-empty collections.
-So far we have only seen `NonEmptyList` to provide a `Foldable1`.
-The simple data structure `OneAnd` wraps any other collection to turn it into a `Foldable1`:

 Seperti yang sudah dipelajari, `Foldable` merupakan pustaka setara untuk pustaka koleksi dan `Foldable1` untuk koleksi non-kosong.
 Sementara ini, kita